 APP 5 – Notification of the collection of personal information

-When Elders is collecting personal information about you, we will make it clear to you, either at or before the time, or as soon as practicable afterwards, why we are collecting such information.
-This is particularly relevant if we are collecting personal information about you from someone other than yourself.
+When Elders is collecting personal information and credit information about you, we will make it clear to you, either at or before the time, or as soon as practicable afterwards, why we are collecting such information.
+This is particularly relevant if we are collecting information about you from someone other than yourself.
 For example we may receive personal information about you from a credit reporting agency.
 We will also make it clear to you if we are required to collect such information by reason of a law or some other legal instrument; why we are collecting such information and any potential consequences for you if we do not collect such information.

 PART 3 – DEALING WITH PERSONAL INFORMATION